 [K] * [M] are 2×2 matrix.
 Multiplying the equation with [K]-1

 Where [N] = [K]-1[M]

 We can see the classification of these equations by applying Eigen Value Method.
-Finally we will end up knowing that classification of these equations depends on Freestream Mach no. If the M<1 subsonic flow then the governing equations are classified as Elliptical Equation & if the M>1 supersonic flow then the governing equations are classified as Hyperbolic Equation.
+Finally, we will end up knowing that the classification of these equations depends on Freestream Mach no. If the M<1 subsonic flow then the governing equations are classified as Elliptical Equation & if the M>1 supersonic flow then the governing equations are classified as Hyperbolic Equation.

 2nd Order Partial Differential Equation

 Steady Inviscid Supersonic Flow is governed by Steady Euler Hyperbolic equations in which flow is supersonic everywhere, hence it is governed by hyperbolic equation.
 We need to define the initial flow field data upstream from the region of interest.
 Then the solution can be computed numerically by marching step by step in the flow direction.
-Steady supersonic flow over an aerofoil are the example of such problem.
+Steady supersonic flow over an aerofoil are an example of such a problem.

 Unsteady Inviscid Flows governing Euler equations are always hyperbolic no matter what the local Mach number is.
 Such flows are hyperbolic with respect to time, meaning marching direction is always time and we need to define initial flow field data in complete space at time t = 0 seconds.
-1D wave motion in a duct & 2D Unsteady flow over a flapping airfoil is an example of such problem.
+1D wave motion in a duct & 2D Unsteady flow over a flapping airfoil is an example of such a problem.